-In addition to the Mellon Foundation and the ACLS, Kelly’s research has been funded by the American Academy in Rome, the Istituto Italiano di Studi Storici in Naples, the École française de Rome, and Villa I Tatti.
+In addition to the Mellon Foundation and the Institute for Advanced Studies, Kelly’s research has been supported by the American Academy in Rome, the Istituto Italiano di Studi Storici (Naples), the École française de Rome, Villa I Tatti (Florence), and the American Council of Learned Societies.
 She has served as director of Rutgers’ Program in Medieval Studies (2008-11), Associate Chair of the Rutgers History department (2016-17), and Councillor of the Medieval Academy of America (2014-17).

 COURSES REGULARLY TAUGHT

 - 508:220 Ancient Africa

 - 510:337 Medieval Kings and Queens